7 Min Read

-Being married doesn’t mean that you are blind.
-Attractive people are everywhere and recognizing that doesn’t – or shouldn’t – threaten your relationship.
-Developing feelings for someone else, breaking your marriage vows, or betraying your partner, however, will.
-So what does it mean, and what should you do, if you find yourself saying, “I’m married but constantly thinking about someone else?”
+So, what does it mean, and what should you do if you find yourself saying, "I'm married but constantly thinking about someone else?"

 What Thinking About Someone Else Means When You're Married

-The differences between those normal reactionary feelings we may have toward people outside the marriage, and feelings for someone else that are toxic and that can kill your relationship are two things.
+There are two primary differences between a normal “crush” type reaction and the fleeting feelings we can develop toward people outside the marriage, and deeper feelings for someone else that are toxic and can kill your relationship.

-Going out of your way to see and spend time with her, and choosing her company over that of your wife is entirely different.
-Leaning into that crush-type feeling rather than setting boundaries, and allowing the intrigue and appreciation you may feel to grow beyond just that, is a problem.
+Leaning into that crush-type feeling rather than setting boundaries, and allowing the intrigue and appreciation you may feel to grow violates the trust that should exist within your marriage.

-The first scenario doesn't mean much, just that you’re human and reacting normally to another person.
-The second, however, is an indication that there are problems in your relationship at home, and should be red flag telling you that it's time to focus on your marriage.
+The first scenario doesn't mean much.
+You're human and reacting normally to another person.
+The second, however, indicates that there are problems in your relationship at home.
+It should be a red flag telling you that it's time to focus on your marriage.

 Dr. Kurt works with couples routinely who are dealing with infidelity.
-Very often these affairs began with what seem like innocent interactions.
+Very often, these affairs began with what seemed like innocent interactions.
 His advice on this problem is:

-It's easy not to realize how powerful our thoughts actually are, especially when it comes to cheating.
+It's easy not to realize how powerful our thoughts are, especially regarding cheating.
 Typically cheating is thought of as an action - 'I slept with my co-worker' or 'We were sexting each other.'
 Yet all actions begin with a thought.
-So being aware of our thoughts and actively managing them is a crucial element in controlling our behavior.
+So, being aware of our thoughts and actively managing them is crucial in controlling our behavior.
 I've treated men who've turned a friendly exchange at the coffee shop into an affair - and some of them have repeatedly done it.
 Understanding the motivations behind our thoughts and behavior is also very important.
-A word of caution -- some of us trip ourselves up by over-focusing on certain words and their meaning.
-If you don't believe the word 'constantly' accurately describes the frequency of your thinking about someone else be careful not to dismiss the warning that comes with this topic.
-You don't have to be thinking about someone else 'constantly' for it to still be a problem for you and your marriage.
+A word of caution – some of us trip ourselves up by over-focusing on certain words and their meaning.
+If you don't believe the word 'constantly' accurately describes the frequency of your thinking about someone else, be careful not to dismiss the warning that comes with this topic.
+You don't have to be thinking about someone else 'constantly' for it to still be a problem for you and your marriage."